Suwanshni/FirstProject/README.md

 ---

-If you waant to know more about the above languages : [Click Here](https://www.wikipedia.org/)
+If you want to know more about the above languages : [Click Here](https://www.wikipedia.org/)

 ---